Information updated May 2, 2020.

 Engineers can find work with industry suppliers — Robert Bosch, Johnson Controls, TRW Automotive, Lear, and BorgWarner have hired in recent years.
 With the advent of autonomous driving, companies not traditionally associated with the auto industry are also employing engineers, including Google’s Waymo subsidiary and Uber.

-Nearly as many automotive engineers work in California, earning an average wage of $104,030 in 2017 or $12,530 above the national median.
-Other larger pockets of automotive engineers can be found where car manufacturing plants are located including in Tennessee, South Carolina, Indiana, Ohio, Alabama and Texas.
+Other larger pockets of automotive engineers can be found where car manufacturing plants are located including in Tennessee, South Carolina, Indiana, Ohio, Alabama, and Texas.

 Automotive engineers typically complete a mechanical engineering program at a four-year college.
 Such programs often include a co-op program, enabling students to gain important experience before they graduate college.
 Most programs are accredited by ABET, the former Accreditation Board for Engineering and Technology.

 Students should possess excellent mechanical and problem-solving skills, and have advanced math skills including trigonometry and calculus.
 All 50 states and the District of Columbia require licensure for engineers that offer their service directly to the public.
 Certification is received through the American Society of Mechanical Engineers with the Society of Automotive Engineers (SAE International) offering certification directly related to the industry.